 ¼ tsp. red pepper flakes

-1-2 tsp. guajillo chile (about 1 chile), seeded and chopped coarsely (See picture)
+1-2 tsp. guajillo chile (about 1 chile), seeded, chopped coarsely

 DIRECTIONS: Brown pork cubes well on all sides in olive oil over high heat.
 Add all remaining ingredients except the xanthan gum and spaghetti squash, which is what the stew will be served atop.
 Reduce heat to low, cover and simmer 1 hour or until meat is tender.
 Dust xanthan gum over mixture and stir to allow it to thicken up.
 Microwave on HI half the 2 lb. spaghetti squash, cut side down in ½” water for 15 minutes.
 Remove from oven, scoop off seeds and discard.
 Fork out threads (will make about 2-3 cups threads) into serving dish.
 Serve stewed meat over the spaghetti squash.

 NUTRITIONAL INFO: Makes 4 servings, each containing: